 There are two official juries at the Cannes Film Festival: the Feature Films Jury and the Short Films and Cinefondation Jury.
 Voting is by secret ballot, and majority rules.
 Members of the juries cannot have a film in competition.

 Jury members are invited by the same selection committee that chooses the films.
 The official jurors are all people in the film industry, and more recently are almost exclusively directors or actors.
 It is an honor to be invited to sit on one of these juries -- an even greater one to be jury president.
 The committee invites actors and directors it wants to recognize for great achievement.
-Jury members for the 2006 festival include the Chinese film director Wong Kar-Wai (serving as president), the Italian actress Monica Bellucci, the British actress Helena Bonham Carter, the British actor Tim Roth and the American actor Samuel L. Jackson.
+Jury members for the 2006 festival included the Chinese film director Wong Kar-Wai (serving as president), the Italian actress Monica Bellucci, the British actress Helena Bonham Carter and the American actor Samuel L. Jackson.
+In 2019, the jury president was Mexican filmmaker Alejandro González Iñárritu.

 The Camera d'Or is awarded by a separate jury to the best first-time film in the entire festival, including all sections of the Official Selection, the Directors' Fortnight and International Critics' Week.
 By Cannes standards, a "first-time film" is at least an hour long and its director has never before made a movie of that length for the cinema or TV.